viksit/keyframe/tutorial/README.md

 ## Next steps

 You've made it!
 You now have a simple bot capable of understanding complex sentences related to creating, modifying, and canceling calendar entries.
-Next, try creating a new intent model for your own topics.
+Next, try creating a new intent model for your own topics by adding sample utterances into the calendar data files.